nategood/blog/content/articles/database-read-write-splitting-scaling.md

 As we saw in our discussion of tolerance, different read scenarios have different tolerance levels.
 Using a single approach for your entire app like "send all reads to the slave if the slave is within 2 seconds of the master" is far too general and even dangerous.

-Instead of these blanket generalizations, we should give the developer the tools they need to make decisions about acceptable read tolerance levels based on what they're apps requirements are at any given time in the app.
+Instead of these blanket generalizations, we should give the developer the tools they need to make decisions about acceptable read tolerance levels based on what their apps requirements are at any given time in the app.

-The developer should be able to define acceptable tolerane levels quickly and make decisions on when to use those tolerance levels, without introducing unecessary complexity or tight coupling between the application and the database layer.
+The developer should be able to define acceptable tolerance levels quickly and make decisions on when to use those tolerance levels, without introducing unecessary complexity or tight coupling between the application and the database layer.

 ## Onward!